Increasing Efficiencies for Interstate Reconstruction Design: Iowa DOT

-As part of an on-call design contract, the Iowa Department of Transportation (DOT) asked Snyder & Associates to complete the final design for multiple construction contracts on Interstate 35 spanning Polk and Warren Counties.
+As part of an on-call design contract, the Iowa Department of Transportation (DOT) tapped Snyder & Associates to complete the final roadway design work for multiple construction contracts on Interstate 35 spanning Polk and Warren Counties.
 The design covers I-35 beginning south of the Iowa Highway 92 Interchange and extends over 16 miles to the I-35/80/235 Interchange (regionally known as the West Mixmaster) in West Des Moines.

-Initially constructed in 1958, the existing pavement in the project area was some of the oldest in Iowa and required ongoing maintenance.
-In addition to poor pavement conditions, specific areas to be addressed were:
+Initially constructed in 1958, the existing pavement in the project area was some of the oldest in Iowa’s Interstate system and required costly ongoing maintenance.
+In addition to the poor pavement conditions, specific areas to be addressed were:

 - Two interchanges in Warren County and one in Polk County which had physical and geometric roadway deficiencies.

 - Functionally obsolete and structurally deficient bridges located throughout the corridor.
-This included overhead bridges at IA 92 and County Road G14 which didn’t meet current vertical clearance standards and had been struck several times.
+This included overhead bridges at Iowa 92 and County Road G14 which didn’t meet current vertical clearance standards and had been struck by tall vehicles several times.

 Prior to Snyder & Associates completing the final project design, the cost of all programmed projects was estimated at less than $100 million.
 However, because there were projects in the original environmental assessment that had not yet been programmed, that cost was expected to increase.
-Once all projects were added, the estimated cost exceeded $100 million.
-Because federal funds were being used for the project, a required financial plan was completed with guidance from the Federal Highway Administration (FHWA) was required.
+Once all projects were added, the estimated cost exceeded $140 million.
+Because federal funds were being used for the project, a financial plan reviewed by the Federal Highway Administration (FHWA) was required.
 This requirement pertains to all projects with an estimated cost between $100 million and $500 million.
 Snyder & Associates navigated this complex financial planning process for the client in consultation with the FHWA.

 The purpose of a financial plan is to ensure financial resources for large projects are identified, available, and properly managed during the life of the project.
-It’s a comprehensive document designed to reflect the project scope, schedule, cost, and funding that goes far beyond the typical cost estimates prepared by engineers.
+It’s a comprehensive document designed to reflect the project scope, schedule, cost, and funding.
+The plan goes far beyond the typical cost estimates prepared by engineers.
 Progress is tracked over time through annual updates to the initial financial plan.
-Each annual update reviews and tracks actual dollars spent for each project and anticipated changes to overall project costs over the past fiscal year to determine if changes to project programming are needed.
+Each annual update reviews and tracks actual dollars spent on each project and anticipated changes to overall project costs over the past fiscal year.
+This helps to determine if changes to project programming are needed.

-While it’s typically only done for large, complex projects, this type of detailed financial planning strategy is useful for smaller projects as well.
-Although the financial plan for a small project will be less complicated, it is equally important to track all aspects of the project cost, changes that occur, and anticipated funding sources.
-In the event a funding shortfall, Snyder & Associates can assist with the identification of potential funding sources and the preparation of required applications.
+While it’s typically only done for large, complex projects, this type of detailed financial planning strategy is useful for smaller projects, as well.
+Although the financial plan for a small project is less complicated, it’s equally important to track all aspects of the project cost, changes that occur, and anticipated funding sources.
+In the event of a funding shortfall, Snyder & Associates can assist with the identification of potential funding sources and the preparation of required applications.